View Source ProcessHub (ProcessHub v0.4.0-beta)

 @spec nodes(hub_id(), [:include_local] | nil) :: [node()]

-Returns a list of nodes where the ProcessHub with the given hub_id/0 is running.
+Returns a list of all nodes where a ProcessHub instance with the given hub_id/0 is currently running.

 Example